 The access network SHOULD be able to multiple access technologies, such as 802.11g, 802.11n, or 802.11ac, integrated in single NA or different NAs.

-The access network MAY be able to support interworking function with other technology like LTE-U or LTE-LAA.
+The access network MAY be able to support interworking function with other technology like LTE-U or LTE-LAA when omniRAN is collocated with LTE-U/LTE-LAA SeNB.

-Support Multiple Cores
+Support Multiple Service Providers

-The access network may be connected to one or more Core networks through the access router, which is the gate of access network.
-Therefore the access network SHOULD be able to provide a sharing mechanism for different Core networks of service providers.
+The access network may be connected to one or more service providers’ networks through the access router, which is the gateway of access network.
+Therefore the access network SHOULD be able to provide a sharing mechanism amongst different service providers’ networks.

-The access network SHOULD be capable to discover and join a Core network that is connecting to.
+The access network SHOULD be capable to discover and join a service provider network that is connecting to.

-The access network SHOULD be capable to share with more than one Core networks.
+The access network SHOULD be capable to share with more than one service providers’ networks.

-The access network SHOULD maintain different access network identifier associated to each Core network.
+The access network SHOULD maintain different access network identifier associated to each service provider’s network.

-The access network SHOULD provide fair access to devices associated to different Core network.
+The access network SHOULD provide fair access to devices associated to different service provider’s network.

-The access network SHOULD be capable to be configured and controlled by the Core network
+The access network SHOULD be capable to be configured and controlled by the service provider’s network

-The access router SHOULD be able to route the user packet to the Core networks which the user subscribes to.
+The access router SHOULD be able to route the user packet to the service providers’ networks which the user subscribes to.

 Detailed Procedure